What Is A Private Investigator?

 You've more than likely heard the term "private investigator" before, perhaps in the media or in a movie; but what exactly is one and what do they do?
 In this article we are going to shed some light on what is a private investigator for you.

 Generally, but not always, a private investigator or private detective will have a background in police, law enforcement, legal, or the military.
 Private investigation firms are privately owned businesses, usually employed to work for private paying clients.
-Private investigators are not public servants like police officers, or employed directly by the State or Government, although they do sometimes hire them.
+They are not public servants like police officers, or employed directly by the State or Government, although they do sometimes hire them.

 Who Uses a Private Investigator?

 Private investigators and detectives are usually hired and employed privately, offering investigative services to anyone that wants to hire them.
-There are no special requirements in employing their services and you will usually find they are hired within these four main categories:
+There are no special requirements in employing their services and you will usually find they are used within these four main categories:

 - Private Individuals